IT Business Planning – what should you be measuring in your business? From an IT perspective here are our top tips for measuring...

-What to look for when deciding who should host your website
+What should you look for when deciding who should host your website?

 If you have a website then you’ll need somewhere to host it.
 That is a server that stores the files relating to your website and allows people to see your website on the Internet.

 Recent press coverage about website hosts deleting files and therefore customers’ websites from their servers accidentally has led to many companies reviewing their hosting arrangements.

 But what should you consider when deciding who should host your website?

 This is defined by the webspace needed (determined by the amount of content on your website and whether you include photos, videos or music) as well as the Bandwith, which is determined by the volume of traffic on your website.
 Beware companies who promote this as ‘unlimited’ as there will be some limits and additional charges, even if they are buried in the small print.

 If you are selling on your website you will need a secure server (SSL Certificate) – and your website will display HTTPS at the beginning rather than just HTTP.